Toledo vs. Bowling Green NCAA Football Odds, Plays and Insights | November 10, 2021

 Over/Under Insights

-- The 52.6 points per game these two squads have allowed their opponents to score this season are 1.1 more than the 51.5 total in this contest.
+- This contest's total is 2.1 points fewer than the 52.6 these two squads combine to give up per game in 2021.

-- The average total in Rockets games this season is 55.1, 3.6 points more than Wednesday's total of 51.5.
+- The Rockets and their opponents have scored an average of 55.1 points per game in 2021, 4.6 more than Wednesday's total.

-- The 50.0 PPG average total in Falcons games this season is 1.5 points fewer than this game's over/under.
+- The 50.5 over/under in this game is 0.5 points higher than the 50.0 average total in Falcons games this season.

 Toledo Stats and Trends

-- In Toledo's nine games this season, it has four wins against the spread.
+- Toledo has played nine games, with four wins against the spread.

-- The Rockets have covered the spread once this season when favored by 9.5 points or more (in three chances).
+- This season, the Rockets have just one ATS win in three games as a favorite of 10.5 points or more.

-- Toledo's games this year have gone over the total in two out of eight opportunities (25%).
+- Toledo's games this year have gone over the point total two times in eight opportunities (25%).

-- Toledo is 2-1 against the spread and 3-1 overall in games when it scores more than 30.6 points.
+- Toledo is 2-1 against the spread and 3-1 overall in games when it records more than 30.6 points.

-- Toledo is 2-1 against the spread and 3-1 overall when the team amasses over 375.6 yards.
+- In games that Toledo amasses more than 375.6 yards, the team is 2-1 against the spread and 3-1 overall.

 - The Rockets have turned the ball over five times this season, nine fewer than the Falcons have forced (14).